 Deployment of microservices requires the following:

-• Ability to scale simultaneously among many microservices, even when each service has different amounts of traffic
+• Ability to scale simultaneously among many applications, even when each service has different amounts of traffic

-• Quickly building microservices which are independently deployable from other microservices
+• Quickly building microservices which are independently deployable from others

 • Failure in one microservice must not affect any of the other services